HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 ![][image7]
 (data)

-If the crawler had accepted [JPEG-XL](https://jpeg.org/jpegxl/)s, I presume we would have seen a fair number of them as well.
+If the crawler had accepted [JPEG-XL](https://jpeg.org/jpegxl/)s, we probably would have seen a fair number of them as well.
 Alas, [Chromium-based browsers don't support the format](https://caniuse.com/jpegxl).

 Almost all of the JPEGs, PNGs, and GIFs on the web would be better-served using a modern format.
 WebPs are good, but AVIFs and JPEG XLs are even better.
 It's nice to see the massive ship that is all-of-the-images-on-the-web slowly but surely turning towards these more efficient formats.
 And it's nice to see SVG usage tick upwards, too\!